On groups with definable $f$-generics definable in $p$-adically closed fields: Main Results

 \begin{Lemma} Let $G$ be a definably amenable group over $\Q$ such that $G^{00}=G^{0}$.
-Then there is a finite index subgroup $A\leq G(\Q)$ and a finite subgroup $A_0\sq A$ such that $A/A_0$ is isomorphic to an open subgroup of an algebraic group. \end{Lemma} \begin{proof}
+Then there is a $\Q$-definable subgroup $A\leq G(\Q)$ of finite index and a finite normal subgroup $A_0\sq A$ such that $A/A_0$ is $\Q$-definably isomorphic to an open subgroup of a $p$-adic algebraic group. \end{Lemma} \begin{proof}